Cloud Storage Systems

-Cloud storage solutions support a variety of file types.
+Cloud storage systems support a variety of file types.
 Supported files typically include:

-The most user-friendly cloud storage solutions integrate with other applications for easy edits, playback, and sharing.
+The most user-friendly cloud storage systems integrate with other applications for easy edits, playback, and sharing.

 These features are core to every cloud storage platform.
 Typically, file management capabilities include: